2009 Investment Outlook - Where To Spend Your Pennies

 Okay, there is no hiding away from it.
 It’s here and it is likely to stay for a while.
 Yes, I am talking about the one word that resonates amongst us these days – “Recession!”.
 Allow me to skip the details of how the world got itself in this mess and instead focus on where we go from here.

 Okay, there is no hiding away from it.
 It’s here and it is likely to stay for a while.
 Yes, I am talking about the one word that resonates amongst us these days – “Recession!”.
 Singapore, Japan and Hong Kong are already in recession, Taiwan and South Korea are teetering on the edge, and China is also slowing down.
+Here, we break down the 2009 investment outlook.

 Allow me to skip the details of how the world got itself in this mess and instead focus on where we go from here, as there can be no harm by being more prudent and wise with our finances.
 More so if you are about to be, or have recently become a young parent (congratulations!).